-To be in good standing for the program, a student must continue to meet the standards for admission and the following:
+To be in good standing for the program, a student must continue to meet the standards for admission, expectations for fitness for the profession, and the following:

-- A passing grade for each course in which the student was enrolled, with at least a cumulative 2.0 grade point average, a semester GPA of 2.0, and no grade lower than a C (2.0). - See Chapter 2 for grading and academic information - Demonstration of acceptable progress, in the judgment of the faculty, towards the requirements for the degree. - Demonstrate professional development - Demonstration of acceptable retention and translation of previously demonstrated skills, competencies, and knowledge of concepts. - Demonstration of safe practice including all aspects of the dental hygiene process of care and infection control - Meet minimum standards for all related policies including IU Policy PS-01 - Acceptable ethical and professional behavior.
+- A passing grade for each course in which the student was enrolled, with at least a cumulative 2.0 grade point average, a semester GPA of 2.0, and no grade lower than a C (2.0). - See Chapter 2 for grading and academic information - Demonstration of acceptable progress, in the judgment of the faculty, towards the requirements for the degree. - Demonstrate professional development - Demonstration of acceptable retention and translation of previously demonstrated skills, competencies, and knowledge of concepts. - Demonstration of safe practice including all aspects of the dental hygiene process of care and infection control - Meet minimum standards for all related policies including IU Policy PS-01 - Maintain active medical insurance and provide updated documentation throughout the program - Acceptable ethical and professional behavior.